Groups

 SSB 3.214

-This counseling group is designed for students who identify as survivors of physical, verbal, emotional, and/or financial abuse within their family of origin You will find a supportive and compassionate environment where you can process your experiences, develop essential coping skills and embark on a journey of healing and resilience.
-Through guided discussions, practical exercises, and peer support, you will learn to reclaim their strength, foster self-care, and build a foundation for mental and emotional well-being.
+This 8-week support group is designed for students who identify as having experiences of physical, verbal, emotional, and/or financial abuse within their family of origin You will find a supportive and compassionate environment where you can process your experiences, develop essential coping skills and embark on a journey of healing and resilience.
+Through guided discussions, practical exercises, and peer support, you will learn to reclaim your strength, foster self-care, and build a foundation for mental and emotional well-being.

 To register or for more information - Interested students are asked to meet with a group facilitator to determine whether a particular group is a good fit for them.
 To set up a pre-group interview or to get more information, please call CMHC at (512) 471-3515.